The Bankrate promise

 How to choose the right type of home improvement loan

-The right choice will depend on the size of your project, your ability to make payments and the amount of risk you want to take on.
+When it comes to home improvement loans, the right choice will depend on the size of your project, your ability to make payments and the amount of risk you want to take on.
 For smaller projects on a lower budget, a personal loan or credit card will be better.
-For larger projects that require more risk, you may want to consider using your equity as collateral.

 How to decide if a home improvement loan is right for you